westdart/ar_osc_amqbroker/README.md

 # ar_osc_amqbroker
-Ansible Role for OpenShift Config targeting the AMQ Broker application
+Ansible Role for OpenShift deployment of the AMQ Broker application

-## amqbroker_config

-Generate the config files required to build out AMQ Broker nodes

 ## Requirements